-Cold brew is a type of coffee made through a process of soaking grounds in cold water for 11 to 18 hours, depending on how flavourful you like it.
+Cold brew is a type of coffee made through a process of soaking grounds in cold water for 11 to 18 hours, depending on how flavorful you like it.
 The result is a less acidic, highly caffeinated cup of coffee that is served cold or even over ice.
-You can read more about other coffee brewing methods here.

 Do you know the difference between iced coffee and cold brew?
 What’s the best coffee for cold brew?
 Can you make a cold brew at home?
 We’ll explore how to make your own cold brew coffee and other questions about this incredible type of coffee in this guide.